Frequently asked questions...

 A. The estate came back into the full care of the National Trust last year on the 1 November 2016.
-Over the winter the estate closed while the National Trust began a programme of improvements to visitor facilities and to open up access on the site.
+The estate closed over the winter of 2016, while the National Trust began a programme of improvements to visitor facilities and to open up access on the site.
 Shugborough re-opened to visitors on 21 March 2017.
 The estate will open year-round, excluding Christmas Day.

 Q. What work have you been carrying out?

-We also refurbised the cafe at Park Farm and the Mansion Tea-room, both are open daily serving a selection of food and drinks (main meals are served in the Mansion Tea-room.
+We also refurbised the cafe at Park Farm and the Mansion Tea-room, both are open daily serving a selection of food and drinks until 2:30pm (main meals are served in the Mansion Tea-room).

-We're also building a new Visitor Reception building adjacent to the car park.
-The old Visitor Reception building will be our new plant sales centre, and is scheduled to open mid to late June.
+We have also built a new Visitor Reception building adjacent to the car park.
+The old Visitor Reception building is our new Plant Sales Centre.

 Q. Is there a car parking chage?